evershinemj/English/vocabulary.md

 - 撞倒
   And my center of gravity is a little bit lower."
 "I feel like sometimes it is a little more difficult to knock me down.
   So, the bowlers do their bowling and sometimes they knock down all the pins, which is called a what?
 A strike.

+---

+canister
+- A canister is a metal, plastic, or china container with a lid.
+It is used for storing food such as sugar and flour. (罐、盒等) 有盖容器 a canister of tea

+---

+blow your nose
+- When you blow your nose, you force air out of it through your nostrils in order to clear it. 擤 (鼻子) He took out a handkerchief and blew his nose.

+---

+scum
+- If you refer to people as scum, you are expressing your feelings of dislike and disgust for them. 令人厌恶的人
+- Scum is a layer of a dirty or unpleasant-looking substance on the surface of a liquid. (液体表面的) 浮垢 Virtue is invariably rewarded with glory and evil evil is always punished.
+In this amazing image, it's gathered like scum in some eternal cesspool ! where it's self-fed and self-consumed -- problem solved!

+---

+cesspit
+- A cesspit is a hole or tank in the ground into which waste water and sewage flow. 污水坑

+---

+cesspool
+- cesspit

+---

+scumbag
+- If you refer to someone as a scumbag, you are expressing your feelings of dislike and disgust for them. 人渣

+---

+snatch
+- If you snatch something or snatch at something, you take it or pull it away quickly. 迅速拿走; 夺取 He snatched up the telephone.

+---

+slit
+- If you slit something, you make a long narrow cut in it. 切开; 撕开 Then they slit open her stomach and took out the baby.

+---

+bum
+- 流浪汉
+  The bum's as holy as the seraphim!
+  Or if I decided to become an artist or a scholar or a beach bum or a farmer, how much better off or worse off would I have been?

+---

+seraph
+- pl. seraphim or seraphs 六翼天使

+---

+slash
+- If you slash something, you make a long, deep cut in it. 砍; 劈

+---

+gash
+- A gash is a long, deep cut in your skin or in the surface of something. 深长的切口

+---

+hump
+- A hump is a small hill or raised area. 小山丘
+- A camel's hump is the large lump on its back. 驼峰

+---

+rim
+- The rim of a container such as a cup or glass is the edge that goes all the way around the top. (容器的) 上缘
+- The rim of a circular object is its outside edge. (圆形物体的) 外缘; 外框

+---

+dagger
+- 匕首

+---

+whack
+- If you whack someone or something, you hit them hard. 重击 You really have to whack the ball.

+---

+flog
+- If someone is flogged, they are hit very hard with a whip or stick as a punishment. 鞭打; 棒打

+---

+bust
+- ( bust bust )( bust·ed bust·ed ) If you bust something, you break it or damage it so badly that it cannot be used. 打碎 They will have to bust the door to get him out.

+---

+boom and bust
+- 繁荣与萧条

+---

+clamp
+- a tool for holding things tightly together, usually by means of a screw 夹具；夹子；夹钳